CodePushGo/website/src/content/blog/en/capacitor-ota-updates-versioning-best-practices.md

 ### Version Control Implementation

-To manage Capacitor OTA updates effectively, developers can use tools like `capacitor-set-version` and `capacitor-sync-version-cli`.
+To manage React Native OTA updates effectively, developers can use tools like `capacitor-set-version` and `capacitor-sync-version-cli`.
 These tools simplify version management by [automating updates](https://capgo.app/docs/plugin/cloud-mode/hybrid-update/) across platforms.

 Here’s how to get started: